lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 - being able to easily adjust the spawn rate of those distributions (i.e. how likely it is that e.g. 2 or 3 items spawn)

 The mod works with the item prices stored in the handbook.
-Based on its value, it will get a spawn rate assigned.
+Based on its value, each item will get a spawn rate assigned.
-Since I was struggling hard to implement a "per-item-price-spawn-logic" (e.g. inverse of the price for each item) I used a value range condition.
+Since I was struggling hard to implement a "per-item-price-spawn-logic" (e.g. inverse of the price for each item plus some fancy magic)
+I used a simple value range condition approach.
-The conditions are currently as following:
+The conditions (item value above/below) and the resulting spawn rate are currently set as following:
 0 - 2000        -> 25000	// to avoid super low value items (but mainly ammo rounds) spawning all over
 2000 - 20000    -> 50000
 20000 - 30000   -> 40000